-Credit card penalty rates are commonly around 29.99%, but can be higher or lower with some credit cards.
-To put it in perspective, the finance charge would be $20.54 on a $1,000 credit balance at a 29.99% penalty rate would amass $349.65 in interest after one year.
-Compare that to the $10.27 finance charge you'd pay on the same balance but at a much lower 20.21% interest rate (the current credit card average) and you'll see just how expensive the penalty rate can be.
+The average credit card penalty rate is currently 28.58%, with many credit card issuers charging a steep 29.99%.
+To put it in perspective, the finance charge on a $1,000 credit balance at a 29.99% penalty rate would amass $349.65 in interest after one year.
+Compare that to the $223.90 finance charge you'd pay on the same balance but at a much lower 20.21% interest rate (the current credit card average) and you'll see just how expensive the penalty rate can be.

 Depending on your credit card terms, the rate might only go back down on your existing balance.
 Some creditors may still apply the higher rate to new purchases made after the penalty rate became effective.